Contact Lens Care

-Your eyes could be hurting from your contact lenses for a couple of reasons, however is most likely down to them not being the right fit for your eyes.
-It’s advisable to have a copy of your prescription with you when you order your lenses, just so you know you're ordering exactly what you need.
+Your eyes could be hurting from your contact lenses for a couple of reasons; however, it is most likely down to them not being the right fit for your eyes.
+It’s advisable to have a copy of your prescription with you when you order your lenses so that you know you're ordering exactly what you need.
 Eye pain from contact lens wear can also be a concern as it may indicate an eye infection.
 Remember, if your eyes don’t feel right, look good or seem well, you need to see an eye care practitioner for a checkup.
 Sometimes a minor contact lens irritation, if left untreated, can develop into a more serious problem — occasionally one that can be sight-threatening.

-Lenses are made from lots of different materials and some are designed for different wearing schedules than others.
-If you’ve been wearing your contacts overnight without having been prescribed extended wear lenses by your optician, this could be the reason your eyes are in pain.
+Lenses are made from lots of different materials, some of which are designed for different wearing schedules.
+If you're wearing contact lenses overnight, but you haven't been prescribed extended wear lenses by your optician, this could be the reason your eyes are in pain.

 What should I do if my contact lenses are hurting my eyes?

-First thing’s first, you should wash and dry your hands thoroughly with a lint-free towel before carefully removing your contact lens.
+- First thing’s first, you should wash and dry your hands thoroughly with a lint-free towel before carefully removing your contact lens.

-Then, you’ll need to use some fresh contact lens solution and gently rub your contact lens clean.
+- You'll then need to use some fresh contact lens solution and gently rub your contact lens clean.
 This should remove any potential irritants from the lens surface.
-Doing this as soon as you feel some pain from the lens is important to avoid irritating or aggravating your eye.
+Doing this as soon as you feel some pain from the lens is important to avoid irritating your eye.

-After cleaning and reapplying the lens, if your eye is still hurting, you should take it out again for a closer inspection.
-Sometimes contacts can split, causing irritation to the eye.
+- After cleaning and reapplying the lens, if your eye is still hurting, you should take it out again for a closer inspection.
+Sometimes contacts can split, irritating the eye.
 If this is the case, you should immediately throw away the lens and apply a new one.
 That's why you should always carry a spare set, especially if you're a daily disposable contact lens wearer.